btweinstein/AC274/README.md

 ## 2d Advection-Diffusion Reaction (ADR) Solver

-Note that although the code seems to work for short times, it appears to become unstable at long times.
-If anyone is able to diagnose the source of the problem, let me know!
+Note that although the code seems to work for short times, it appears to somewhat unstable.
+If you have a better way of doing this with finite difference, let me konw!

 ![2d adr flow field](https://github.com/btweinstein/AC274/blob/master/examples/2d_example_flow.png)
 We create a flow field.
 How does an advection-reaction-diffusion system propagate through this?
 We solve